WanderingJourney/Pester-wiki/Set‐TestInconclusive.md

 - :warning: **As of Pester 4.5.0 the `Set-TestInconclusive` cmdlet is deprecated.
 You should now use the more flexible `Set-ItResult` cmdlet instead that is described [here](Set‐ItResult)**.

-## DESCRIPTION
+## Description

 If `Set-TestInconclusive` is used inside an `It` block, the test will return an Inconclusive result.
 This is not a passed nor failed result, but something in between - Inconclusive.
 It indicates that the results of the test could not be verified.

 You should invoke `Set-TestInconclusive` before any other test inside the `It` block to ensure it returns and inconclusive result.
 See the below examples for what result occurs if you do not do this:

-## EXAMPLE
+## Example

 ```powershell